Lose weight concept. Bathroom scale, measuring tape, apples on wooden background top view

 The Relationship Between Weight and Posture

 It may be common knowledge that bad posture can instigate back pain, but if you’re at an unhealthy weight, good posture might be hard to come by.
 Our spines are built to transport a certain amount of weight, and if we exceed that threshold, our spines will need to accommodate that extra bulk.
+For morbidly obese patients, the impact of excess weight on posture and back pain is even more pronounced.

 By carrying a surplus of weight in your midsection, this excess fat can tug your pelvis into a forward position.
-Long term, this forward-pull can result in the development of an unnatural curvature of the spine over time.
-This accentuated spinal curve not only contributes to chronic pain, but it can also increase your risk of injury.
+Long term, this forward pull can result in the development of an unnatural curvature of the spine over time.
+This accentuated spinal curve not only contributes to chronic pain but it can also increase your risk of injury.
 Dropping the extra weight can help ensure that your spine stays within its proper alignment – leading the way to a happier, healthier spinal column.

 Seek Professional Help for Back Pain with NJ Spine and Orthopedic

 Offering minimally invasive surgeries and same day procedures, NJ Spine and Orthopedic can get you back on your feet and living a less painful life quicker than you know it.
-For a free consultation, give us a call at (866) 272-9271 or complete our online contact forms today.
+For a free consultation, give us a call at (866) 553-0612 or complete our online contact forms today.

 Related Blog Posts